-Home & Garden Home How to Make Hummingbird Nectar By David M. Kuchta Writer Wesleyan University, University of California, Berkeley David Kuchta, Ph.D., is a historian, author, gardener, and educator.
-He has been an environmental activist since the 1970s.
-After 20 years teaching in academia, he has taught creative writing and been an editor and professional writer for the past seven years. our editorial process David M. Kuchta Updated July 08, 2021 Treehugger / Sanja Kostic Share Twitter Pinterest Email Home DIY Pest Control Natural Cleaning Family Green Living Thrift & Minimalism Sustainable Eating Overview Working Time: 5 - 10 minutes Total Time: 10 - 15 minutes Yield: 2 cups of nectar Skill Level: Kid-friendly Estimated Cost: $2.00 Hummingbirds burn a lot of calories flying in all different directions, with wings flapping 70 times per second.
+Home & Garden Home How to Make Hummingbird Nectar: The Best Recipe By David M. Kuchta David M. Kuchta Writer Wesleyan University, University of California, Berkeley David Kuchta, Ph.D. has 10 years of experience in gardening and has read widely in environmental history and the energy transition.
+An environmental activist since the 1970s, he is also a historian, author, gardener, and educator.
+Learn about our editorial process Updated July 8, 2021 Treehugger / Sanja Kostic Share Twitter Pinterest Email Home DIY Pest Control Natural Cleaning Family Green Living Thrift & Minimalism Sustainable Eating Overview Working Time: 5 - 10 minutes Total Time: 10 - 15 minutes Yield: 2 cups of nectar Skill Level: Kid-friendly Estimated Cost: $2.00 Hummingbirds burn a lot of calories flying in all different directions, with wings flapping 70 times per second.
 Nectar gives them the energy they need, which is why providing your own batch of nectar can be a delight both for them and you.
 There is no need to run to the nearest pet food supply store or order a nectar powder online.
 Homemade hummingbird nectar has no artificial dyes or preservatives, no chemical pesticides or herbicides, no fluoride or chlorine, no added vitamins or nutritional supplements that the hummers may not need, and no genetically modified anything.
 Next time you're buying groceries, pick up a bottle of filtered, distilled, or spring water, which contains fluoride and chlorine.
 Make sure you have some organic sugar in the house, and you're ready to go.
 Before Getting Started Treehugger / Sanja Kostic When choosing the type of sugar for your nectar recipe, it is important to keep in mind that natural flower nectar contains amino acids, antioxidants, fats, proteins, calcium, trace minerals, phosphates, alkaloids, and aromatic compounds—all vital for hummingbird growth and basic metabolic activity.
 The more that sugar is processed in a hummingbird nectar recipe, the more problems the birds will have consuming it, which is why organic and GMO-free sugar is best.
 Treehugger / Sanja Kostic Also, make sure to avoid artificial sweeteners, honey (which can contain pathogens), molasses (which contains excessive amounts of iron), stevia, and commercial nectar powders, which can contain unnecessary and even potentially harmful additives.
 While “raw sugar” and brown sugar contain trace amounts of molasses, they are still 98% sucrose, and the trace amounts of molasses are not enough to dramatically affect the iron content.
 Brown sugar is safe for hummingbirds, but it is hardly more nutritional than refined sugar, and the molasses content makes it more likely to ferment than white sugar.
 Finally, maintain a good balance between the sugar and water.
 Too little sugar and the birds won't come; too much and the liquid will ferment more quickly and possibly clog the feeder.
 The four-to-one ratio of water to sugar detailed below is closest to natural nectar.
 What You'll Need 1 glass jar or cup 2 cups filtered, distilled, or spring water 1/2 cup organic sugar Instructions Mix Ingredients Treehugger / Sanja Kostic Mix water and sugar together in a glass jar or cup.
 There is no need for the water to be boiled in advance of mixing.
 Hummingbirds introduce bacteria into the nectar the instant they begin feeding.
 Stir until sugar crystals are dissolved.
+Treehugger Tip The nectar should be colorless – don't use any dyes.
+Hummingbirds are attracted to the color of the flowers, not the nectar.
+To catch a hummingbird's eye, paint your feeder with non-toxic paint in bright colors, but keep the nectar clear and dye-free.
 Fill the Hummingbird Feeder Treehugger / Sanja Kostic Pour mixture into clean hummingbird feeders.
 It is recommended that you place two hummingbird feeders in your yard or garden, as hummingbirds are very protective of their nectar supplies.
 Store Unused Nectar Treehugger / Sanja Kostic Store any unused nectar in the refrigerator in a glass jar with a sealed lid.
 Do not freeze.
 Unused nectar will begin to spoil after a week.
 Given how easy it is to make nectar, make small batches frequently to avoid the potential of spoilage.
 Maintain the Feeder Treehugger / Sanja Kostic Change the nectar in the feeder when it starts to get cloudy—at least once a week.
 The cloudiness comes from fermentation.
 On days with temperatures over 90 degrees F, sugar water can spoil and get moldy in two days.
 Flush your feeder with hot water and scrub it with a bottle brush.
-Treehugger Tip Remember that natural nectar has no color.
-The birds are attracted to the color of flowers, not of the nectar.
-Paint your feeder with non-toxic paint in bright colors, but keep the nectar clear and dye-free.
 Create a Hummingbird-Friendly Environment Treehugger / Sanja Kostic You're more likely to attract hummingbirds if you offer more than just sugar water.
 Nectar is no more than a quarter of a hummingbird's regular diet.
 Most of their food comes in the form of insects, tree sap, pollen, fruit juice, and mineral salts.
 So if you want to attract hummingbirds, create the kind of environment that provides them with a balanced diet.
 Place your hummingbird feeder in a garden or yard that's pesticide-free, and hummingbirds will have more to feast on in your yard than just nectar.
 Hang your feeder near red or orange native flowers like bee balm, salvia, columbine, or cardinal flower.
 Only a minority of hummingbirds are native to North America, but the ones that are will be looking for native plants.
 And choose native plants that are not hybridized: hybrids are cultivated for their color, hardiness, and shape, not their nectar.
 View Article Sources Caballero, Benjamin et al. Encyclopedia of Food Sciences and Nutrition.
 2nd ed., Academic Press, 2003.
 Raatz, Susan.
 “The Question of Sugar.”
 U.S. Department of Agriculture, Agricultural Research Service, 2012.